Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Introduction

 We recall some classical known results on BZ derivatives.
 The highest derivative of an arbitrary irreducible representation is determined by Zelevinsky \cite{Ze80}.
-A complete description for all the derivatives has been previously established for Steinberg representations and their Zelevinsky duals by Zelevinsky \cite{Ze80}, and for ladder representations (including Speh representations) by Lapid-M\'inguez \cite{LM14} (also see \cite{Ta87, CS19}).
-An asymmetry property of simple quotients between left and right derivatives is shown in \cite{Ch21}.
-It could be hard to give a nice explicit description for the general case, and so it may be desirable to study derivatives in terms of some properties and invariants.
+A complete description for all the derivatives has been previously established for Steinberg representations and their Zelevinsky duals by Zelevinsky \cite{Ze80}, and for ladder representations (including Speh representations) by Lapid-M\'inguez \cite{LM14} (also see \cite{Ta87, CS19}) using a determinantal formula of Tadi\'c.
+The Bernstein-Zelevinsky derivatives of an irreducible representation are in general not semisimple, and so it could be more flexible to study their simple quotients rather than the entire structure.
+For example, an asymmetry property of simple quotients between left and right BZ derivatives is shown in \cite{Ch21} and has applications.